5 Steps to Prepare For the PSTN Switch-Off

 At Elite Group, we have everything you need to make the switch from PSTN solutions to VoIP telephony and full-fibre connectivity solutions.
 From SIP Trunking to FTTP internet connectivity and feature-rich UCaaS solutions, as well as handsets and business mobile phone solutions, we can help prepare your business for the future beyond the PSTN.
 Our team of specialists are accredited by the biggest brands in the industry, including Mitel, 8×8 and Microsoft and will work with you to identify the needs of your business in order to find the perfect digital alternative to your current solutions.
 Migration is seamless and straightforward, as we will work with you throughout the process to ensure that all deadlines are met, disruption is mitigated and you can spend more time discovering the benefits your new solution will provide.

-Once you’ve found your perfect solution, you will be assigned your own personal, named account manager who will be responsible for managing your contract, ensuring your solution is always providing the best value and to answer any questions you have.
+Once you’ve found your perfect solution, you will be assigned your own personal, named account manager who will be responsible for managing your contract, ensuring your solution is always providing the best value and answering any questions you have.
 Whatever you need to make the switch, we’re here with best-in-class digital solutions, coupled with expert service and speedy support.

 If you’re ready to make the switch, contact us today or call our specialists on 0344 875 8880 for a free consultation.